jude-james/GoLearnerFYP/public/content/maps/markdown.md

 }
 ```

 > **Note:** Map iteration order is not guaranteed in Go.
-Every iteration may produce a different order, this is intentional and prevents code from accidentally depending on insertion order.
+Every iteration may produce a different order.

 Try adding two more countries to the map, then iterate over it to print all entries.